bitfocus/companion-module-behringer-xair/HELP.md

 Save Current Snapshot | Saves/overwrites the current snapshot (NO CONFIRMATION) **see notes* Tape Operation | Stop,Play,PlayPause,Record,RecordPause,Fast Forward,Rewind of the tape Deck

-**Note *mute and slolo*:** All mute and solo actions also have a Toggle option that inverts the current state of the board channel.
+**Note *mute, solo, processing*:** All mute, solo, and processing actions also have a Toggle option that inverts the current state of the board setting.

 **Note *fader adjustment*:** This module stores fader position as a range from 0 (-oo dB) to 100 (+10dB).
 The conversion from position to dB is explained below.
 Fader changes also have an optional duration of 0 to 60000 mSec (0 to 60 seconds) to create cross fades.